infinitered/gluegun/docs/context-system.md

 ### context.system.which

-Retursn the full path to a command on your system if located on your path.
+Returns the full path to a command on your system if located on your path.

 ```js
 const whereIsIt = context.system.which('npm')